Tutorial: what is a brush and how to create one

 Tutorial on how to create a new Gimp brush and add it to the default brushes.

 Gimp brushes are several very useful tools for painting an image or over it.
 They can be used in many different ways: draw, erase, copy, fade, lighten or darken.
 The five available brushes are: Paintbrush, Pencil, Airbrush, Eraser, Clone and Smuge.
 Gimp includes different "stroke types" for all the different brushes, anyone customizable through an interface that is the same for each different brush.
 In the first part of the following tutorial we'll explain what Gimp brushes are, while in the second part we'll explain how to create a new "type of brush" from scratch.
+If you prefer to skip the intro and jump directly to the part where we explain how to create a new Gimp brush, click here.

-Short introduction to strokes:
+Short introduction to strokes

 As we've seen above, Gimp has several tools that uses "a stroke": the paintbrush, the eraser, the clone and others.
 Whatever tool you're going to use (we'll analyze the differences between them later) the configuration window will always be the same: the one you can see below.